decentralized-identity/papers/did-authn/siop/did-authn-siop-profile.md

 #### Response Modes

 The `reponse_mode` request parameter specifies how the response is returned to the callback URL by the SIOP.
 SIOP implementing the DID AuthN specification MAY set the `response_mode` to `query`, or `form_post`. `fragment` is the default Response Mode.
-RPs MUST take into consideration the platform of the User Agent when specifying this request parameter.
+RPs MUST take into consideration the platform of the User-Agent when specifying this request parameter.

 See [OAuth 2.0 Form Post Response Mode](https://openid.net/specs/oauth-v2-form-post-response-mode-1_0.html) and [OAuth 2.0 Multiple Response Type Encoding Practices]( https://openid.net/specs/oauth-v2-multiple-response-types-1_0.html) for more information about `response_mode`.